brucemack/kc1fsz-rc1/README.md

 also includes a half-band LPF so the decimation has the effect of band-limiting the audio to 4kHz.

+The design process for creating these half-band low-pass decimation filters is very standard.
+A [good short summary can be found in this article](https://www.dsprelated.com/showarticle/1113.php).
+The more detailed discussion can be found in section
+5.3 (first ed) of the Lyons book.

+The cut-off frequency of the first decimation is 8kHz and the second is 4kHz.
+However, the f<sub>s</sub> of the first filter is twice of the second so the same filter coefficients can be used for both decimation steps.

 Receiver CTCSS/PL Tone Filtering
 ---------------------------------